djalbat/xgl/README.md

 ## Tutorial

-The examples are available via a small [Express](https://expressjs.com/) application that makes use of [Jiggles](https://github.com/djalbat/jiggles).
+The examples are available via a small [Express](https://expressjs.com/) application that makes use of [XGL Server](https://github.com/djalbat/xgl-server).
 Once the dependencies are installed, this can be launched with the following command from the root of the repository:

 ```
 node ./bin/main.js